IJBaig/InjectByte-OS/README.md

 - Knowledge of **C programming**
 - Basic understanding of **x86 Assembly**
 - Familiarity with command-line tools (optional but helpful)
+- Download a C Cross Compiler "Must Find how? if You wanna Learn"

 ---